Orange-OpenSource/Orange-Boosted-Bootstrap/.github/CONTRIBUTING.md

   Use [GitHub's "reactions" feature](https://blog.github.com/2016-03-10-add-reactions-to-pull-requests-issues-and-comments/) instead.
 We reserve the right to delete comments which violate this rule.

-* Please **do not** open issues regarding the official themes offered on <https://themes.getbootstrap.com/>.
-  Instead, please email any questions or feedback regarding those themes to `themes AT getbootstrap DOT com`.

 ## Issues and labels

 Our bug tracker utilizes several labels to help organize and identify issues.
 Here's what they represent and how we use them:

 - `browser bug` - Issues that are reported to us, but actually are the result of a browser-specific bug.
 These are diagnosed with reduced test cases and result in an issue opened on that browser's own bug tracker.
-- `confirmed` - Issues that have been confirmed with a reduced test case and identify a bug in Bootstrap.
+- `confirmed` - Issues that have been confirmed with a reduced test case and identify a bug in Boosted.
 - `css` - Issues stemming from our compiled CSS or source Sass files.
 - `docs` - Issues for improving or updating our documentation.
 - `examples` - Issues involving the example templates included in our docs.